jnyfah/jnyfah.github.io/_posts/register.md

 Well from the name abstract, you already know its not the real assembly 😅

-I would say abstract assembly is a type of Intermediate representation so why are we transforming to abstract asembly first why not transform to the real platform dependent assembly code immedaitly like ARM of X86 ??
+I would say abstract assembly is a type of Intermediate representation so why are we transforming to abstract assembly first why not transform to the real platform dependent assembly code immediately like ARM of X86 ??

 Now, you may be wondering why we need IR in the first place.
 Can't we just generate code directly from the source language?
 Well, we could, but that would hinder portability and modularity.
 Suppose we want to build compilers for n source languages and m target machines.
 If we didn't have IR, we would need a separate compiler for each source language/target machine combination, resulting in n * m compilers.
 However, if we use IR, we only need n front-ends and m back-ends, making the process much more manageable.